Jagan-07/ISS-Tracker/README.md

 1. Open index.html in your preferred web browser.

 # How_it_Works
 The application fetches real-time ISS position data and updates the map every second.
-The ISS marker is displayed on the map, providing a visual representation of its current location.
+The ISS image is displayed on the map, providing a visual representation of its current location.

 # Usage
 * Upon opening the application in a web browser, you'll see a map with the current position of the ISS marked by an icon.